Levothyroxine Dosage Guide: Are you on the Right Dose?

 So what should you do if you are taking levothyroxine or another T4 medication and your body temp is low, your heart rate is low and you are still symptomatic?

-This is complicated further by other medications and supplements which may further reduce thyroid hormone absorption if not taken at the correct time.
+This is complicated further by other medications and supplements which may reduce thyroid hormone absorption if not taken at the correct time.

 So let's talk about how you can impact the absorption component and get more "bang" for your buck so to speak.